rutherford87/WhatsTheWeather/README.md

 Expansion work:
 * Create a for loop for Day[i], where i goes from day 1 through 5
-* Continue to explore styling from Tailwind
+* Continue to explore styling from Bulma